MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-support-lifecycle.md

 }
 ```

-The following image illustrates the release cadence and support lifecycle of Azure PowerShell for LTS and STS releases.
+The following image illustrates the release cadence and support lifecycle of Azure CLI for LTS and STS releases.

 ![Support Lifecycle](./media/support-lifecycle/support-lifecycle.png)